akashacms/akashacms-adblock-checker/guide/index.html.md

 Of course it's useful if our advertising efforts do not cause an excessively bad experience for our customers.
 That our customers resort to running an ad blocker is a symptom of over-the-top advertising techniques.
 It is your choice whether to follow that recommendation, or not.

-The point of the `akashacms-adblock-checker` plugin is two-fold:
+The point of the `@akashacms/plugins-adblock-checker` plugin is two-fold:

 * Detect whether an advertisement has been blocked
 * Display a message to the reader